hayde0264/CS-Degree/Control-Flow/For.md

 The keyword **for** is often identified in programming as a **loop**.
 Why is it called a loop?
 Loops earn their name through their behavior.
 Loops continually iterate (or **loop**) through sections of code **until a specified condition becomes satisfied**.

+> "Rather than say, **" until a condition is satisfied"**, which is ambiguous, you can save yourself time if you realize that for loops and as well as other control-flow paradigms such (if/else, while, switch) execute based upon **booleans** the concepts become lucid.

+Notice in the picture below as long as a task is still running, loops consider this state **true**.
+Once a task finishes, the loop considers the task to be **false**, thus ending the process. "

+Developers depend upon the for loop to scan through a clump of data and, once complete, reveal such data.

 Below I will instantiate an array containing elements.
-To retrieve the elements within the array, I can instruct my for loop to **loop** through the array **until all the elements are accessed**", at this point the **condition is consideredsatisfied** so the program will complete.
+To retrieve the elements within the array, I can instruct my for loop to **loop** through the array **until all the elements are accessed**" at this point, the **condition is considered false**, so the program will end.

-> "Rather than say, **"until a condition is satisfied"**, which is ambigous for new developers if you realize that for loops and as well as other control-flow paridgms such (if/else, while, switch) execute based upon **booleans** the concepts become lucid.

-A major job developers ask of the for loop is to scan through a clump of data and and once finished returning such data.

-For instance, below, I'll create an **constant array of Strings** for holding the names of items within the warehouse.
-I'll then create a for loop asking it to print out the items we have in stock.
+For instance, below, I'll create a **constant array of Strings**, which give the for loop data to iterate through.
+I'll ASK the for loop to acknowledge each item within the warehouse (taskInProgress == true), and once it's finished (taskInProgress == false), let me know what you found.

 ## In Java:
 ``` java